-- 1) Name and Location of the Land Development; - 2) Date of Plan and the Date of Any Revisions; - Name, Plan Book Volume and Page Numbers of Any Previously Recorded Plan: - 4) Name, Address and Phone Number of the Owner of Record and the name of the Applicant; - 5) Name, Address and Phone Number of the Firm that Prepared the Plans, and the Name, Seal and Registration Number of the Engineer of Record or Surveyor Who Prepared the Plan; and - 6) Sheet Number, North Arrow and Scale.
+- 1.)
+Name and location of the land development. - 2.)
+Date of plan and the date of any revisions. - 3.)
+Name, plan book volume and page numbers of any previously recorded plan. - 4.)
+Name, address and phone number of the Owner of Record and the name of the Applicant. - 5.)
+Name, address, and phone number of the firm that prepared the plans, and the name, seal, and registration number of the engineer of record or surveyor who prepared the plan. - 6.)
+Sheet number, north arrow, and scale.

-ii) Tract Boundaries and Right-of-Way, Street and Easement Lines.
+ii.
+Tract Boundaries and Right-of-Way, Street and Easement Lines.

-Tract boundaries, right-of-way lines of streets, easements and other right-of-way lines with accurate distances to hundredths of a foot and bearings to one fourth (1/4) of a minute.
+Tract boundaries, right-of-way lines of streets, easements, and other right-of-way lines with accurate distances to hundredths of a foot and bearings to one fourth (1/4) of a minute.

 Tract boundaries shall be determined by field survey only and shall be balanced and closed.
 Complete curve data for all curves included in the final plat, including radius, arc length, chord bearing and chord distance.

-iii) Monuments and Lot Line Markers.
+- Monuments and Lot Line Markers.
 Location, kind and size of all monuments and lot line markers.
-State whether found, set or to be set.

-- iv) Lot Numbers. - v) Lot Dimensions and Lot Areas (in Square Feet). - vi) Underlying Zoning District(s) if applicable. - vii) Lot and Block or Tax Map Parcel Numbers. - viii) Platting of Adjacent Lots.
+State whether found, set or to be set. - iv.
+Lot Numbers. - v.
+Lot Dimensions and Lot Areas (in Square Feet). - vi.
+Underlying Zoning District(s) if applicable. - vii.
+Lot and Block or Tax Map Parcel Numbers. - viii.
+Platting of Adjacent Lots.

-Indication of platting of adjacent property and the names of the adjacent property owners.
+Indication of platting of adjacent property and the names of the adjacent property owners. h.

-h.
 Modification of Final Application Requirements.
+Based on the proposed survey correction, plat adjustment or lot consolidation, the ICOPD may

-Based on the proposed Survey Correction, Plat Adjustment or Lot Consolidation, the ICOPD may add to, subtract from, or alter the technical requirements, based on a combination of the existing conditions of the lot and the proposed consolidation or adjustment.
+Based on the proposed survey correction, plat adjustment or lot consolidation, the ICOPD may add to, subtract from, or alter the technical requirements, based on a combination of the existing conditions of the lot and the proposed consolidation or adjustment.